-Just up the road, a new rooftop bar with views over the water has launched atop The Bayview.
-Set to be the hottest hangout this summer, Frankie’s Rooftop has opened for business with a killer cocktail list including chartreuse every which way.
+Just up the road, you’ll find a stylish rooftop bar overlooking the sparkling waterfront.
+Built on top of The Bayview, Frankie’s Rooftop offers a killer cocktail list, including chartreuse every which way, and a killer view.
 With funky tiles, exposed brick, a succulent garden and herringbone timber ceiling, Frankie’s is another Stewart + Highfield masterpiece.

-Link and Pin is a new cafe on Railway Street, located ideally opposite the busy train station that sees thousands of Coasties commute to the city during the week.
+Link and Pin is the newest cafe on Railway Street, located ideally opposite the busy train station that sees thousands of Coasties commute to the city during the week.
 With a bright red door our front and a sun-filled courtyard out back, it’s breathed a bit of life and colour into the area’s cafe scene.
 The coffee is Glee and there are some exquisite sounding toasties on the menu.

 Right next door, homegrown homewares brand Blonde Onyx has moved in.
 You might recognise the name from the vintage caravan that used to park up at Coast 175 Ettalong on summer weekends.
-The boutique promises to be a curation of beautiful wares with Frankies making use of some Blonde Onyx cushions to spruce up the rooftop space.
+The boutique brings together haute homewares like tousled throws, vintage ladders, statement cushions, classy kids’ clothes, hand-painted wall art and tribal treasures, with Frankie’s making use of some Blonde Onyx cushions to spruce up the rooftop space.

-Around the corner in the Colonial News Shopping Centre off Blackwall Road, a new pizza place opened its doors in time for Christmas.
+Around the corner in the Colonial News Shopping Centre off Blackwall Road, a new pizza place opened its doors late last year.
 Tropicana Pizza Pizza is the brainchild of Woy Woy local Tim Stock and his stylish missus Cate Stewart, the other half of Stewart + Highfield.
 It’s all a bit retro with the kind of pan pizza that harks back to carefree 80s summers, but with modern flavour twists like roasted fennel and sausage or ham, pineapple and pickled jalapeños, and a tropicana-tiki kit out in a nod to the joint’s coastal location.